isabella232/journeys.en/help/using/building-journeys/journeypublication.md

 If you stop a journey, it will be permanently stopped.
 All the persons flowing in the journey will be permanently stopped and the journey will stop allowing new entrances.
 If you need to use the journey again, you need to duplicate it and publish it.

 1. Before publishing your journey, verify that it is valid and that there is no error.
 You won't be able to publish a journey with errors.
+See [](../about/troubleshooting.md#section_h3q_kqk_fhb).
+It is also recommended to test your journey before publication.
 See [](../building-journeys/journeytesting.md).
 1. To publish the journey, click on the **Publish** option, located in the top right drop-down menu.

     ![](../assets/journeyuc1_18.png)